-Follow along with this Japan packing list and you’ll be prepared to take on whatever the Land of the Rising Sun throws at you—in every season.
-I’ve got everything covered from what to wear in Japan to essential travel accessories that will make your stay as comfortable as possible.
+Follow along with this Japan packing list, and you’ll be prepared to take on whatever the Land of the Rising Sun throws at you—in every season.
+I’ve got everything covered, from what to wear in Japan to essential travel accessories that will make your stay as comfortable as possible.

 Let’s get started, shall we?

 Before I even think of hopping on a plane, I always purchase a travel insurance policy.
-Although insurance can seem like an unnecessary travel expense most the time, if you ever need it, the small cost will pay for itself many times over.
+Although insurance can seem like an unnecessary travel expense most of the time, if you ever need it, the small cost will pay for itself many times over.

 When looking for travel insurance for Japan (or anywhere for that matter), be sure to get a policy that covers medical care, trip cancellation, lost or damaged luggage, and theft.

 Getting a policy with medical coverage is particularly important for Japan.
-Although the cost of medical care in Japan is much less than the United States, many hospitals in Japan require proof of medical insurance before they will treat you.
-And even when they accept you without insurance, for serious illnesses or injuries requiring long-term hospitalization, the out-of-pocket costs can quickly mount.
+Although the cost of medical care in Japan is much less than in the United States, many hospitals in Japan require proof of medical insurance before they will treat you.
+And even when they accept you without insurance for serious illnesses or injuries requiring long-term hospitalization, the out-of-pocket costs can quickly mount.

 Looking for coverage at an affordable price?
 Travel insurance from World Nomads is available to people from 140 countries.
-It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.
+It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage, and a range of adventure sports and activities.